-Papworth Trust believes that everyone has the right to the lawful enjoyment of their home and recognises that the companionship of pets can offer significant benefits to their owners.
-However, irresponsible ownership can cause a nuisance and affect the quality of life for other tenants and the local community if not managed effectively.
+Papworth Trust believes that everyone has the right to the lawful enjoyment of their home.
+The Trust recognises that the companionship of pets can offer significant benefits to their owners.
+However, irresponsible ownership can cause nuisance and affect the quality of life for other tenants and residents in a neighbourhood and will not be tolerated.